garden-io/garden/docs/reference/module-types/terraform.md

     # The desired file contents as a string.
     value:

+# A map of variables to use when applying the stack.
+You can define these here or you can place a
+# `terraform.tfvars` file in the working directory root.
+#
+# If you specified `variables` in the `terraform` provider config, those will be included but the variables
+# specified here take precedence.
+variables:

 # If set to true, Garden will run `terraform destroy` on the stack when calling `garden delete env` or `garden delete
 # service <module name>`.
 allowDestroy: false